IRTF-HRPC/.github/hrpccharter.md

 ## Research question

-Our main research question is: "How are human rights and public interest policy considered during the development of the Internet?"
+Our main research question is: "How are human rights and public interest policy (as a cross section of public policy focused on human rights) considered during the development of the Internet?"

 We seek to ask (in no specific order):